 How does a keto diet affect the body?

 The mechanism of action of the ketogenic diet consists of the production of some substances called ketone bodies that are used as a source of energy instead of glucose.
 Glucose is always the preferred source of energy, however, due to a drastic reduction in carbohydrates, the body needs to find an alternative source of energy and this alternative source is represented by the ketone bodies which are acetoacetate, 3-hydroxybutyrate and acetone.
 It is interesting to note that compared to glucose, ketone bodies are able to produce a higher quantity of energy allowing the body to burn fat.
 Contrary to glucose, ketones that aren't used as a fuel source are not stored and are waste products.
-The kidneys filter them out of the blood, which are then excreted out from the body.
+The kidneys filter them out of the blood, which is then excreted out from the body.

-The benefits of a short term keto diet
+The benefits of a short-term keto diet

 The risks of a keto diet

 A recent meta-analysis showed clear risks of following this diet, which should always be considered.
-A prolonged use of this diet can have adverse effects including an increased in LDL cholesterol.
+Prolonged use of this diet can have adverse effects including an increased in LDL cholesterol.
 For this reason, the diet is recommended to those who need to lose weight but are healthy and do not have any specific health conditions such as kidney disease or high LDL cholesterol.

 Furthermore, as most carbohydrate-rich foods contain fibre and essential micronutrients, a low-carb high-fat diet leads to a decrease of fibre intake and negatively impacts gut function and overall health.
 After following a keto diet, it is therefore imperative to supplement potential nutritional deficiencies and ensure that enough fibre is consumed.